Guneev9/myBlog/content/post/state/index.md

 +++

 ## State Of Union Data Set
-The State of the Union Addresses dataset is a collection of annual speeches delivered by the presidents of the United States, from George Washington to Barack Obama, to a joint session of the United States Congress for the span of 1790-2016.
+The State of the Union Addresses dataset is a collection of annual speeches delivered by the presidents of the United States.
+It ranges from George Washington to Barack Obama, to a joint session of the United States Congress for the span of 1790-2016.
 This dataset contains the two texts combined, which are small subsets of the Project Gutenberg Ebook corpus.
 Here is the Project Gutenberg Ebook [web page](http://www.gutenberg.org/)

-Data can be found at the link [Source Data](https://github.com/Guneev9/State-of-the-Union-Addresses-NLP-)

-Both the files are written by the same author 'James Linden'.
+You can find the data [here](https://github.com/Guneev9/State-of-the-Union-Addresses-NLP-)

+James Linden’ has composed both the files.
 Every message has sections indicating to whom it is being cited.
-Naming Convention: Content of files have index convention: President Name followed by Title "State of Union Address" followed by the Date, when message has been delivered.
-The messages have been sorted on basis of year, it is being delivered.
-Part1 contains messages from year 1790 to 1860 and Part2 contains messages from 1946 to 2016.
-First file contains 71 messages whereas File2 contains 970 messages.
+Naming convention is President Name followed by Title “State of Union Address” followed by the Date of address.
+The messages have been sorted on the basis of year it was delivered.
+Part 1 contains messages from year 1790 to 1860 and Part 2 contains messages from 1946 to 2016.
+First file contains 71 messages whereas File 2 contains 970 messages.

 ## Loading the Libraries